 Innswood is one of three facilities belonging to National Rums of Jamaica, a sort of receivership for Jamaican distilleries that otherwise would have failed if left to fend for themselves.
 Go back 120 years, and there were close to 150 rum distilleries in Jamaica.
 Hard times, plus a glut of Jamaican rum over the following decades, led many to close or consolidate.
 For many years, distilleries made as much rum as they could sell, and the resulting surplus of Jamaican rums drove prices lower and lower.
 In the 1960s, rum manufacturers banded together to coordinate prices and production to attempt to stabilize the rum market–the rum equivalent of OPEC.
 Some distilleries stopped producing altogether.
 As I write this, there are only five active rum distilleries in Jamaica: Appleton, New Yarmouth, Clarendon, Hampden, and Worthy Park.

 So how does Innswood come into this story?
 Its life as an active distillery was relatively short, started in 1959 by the Edwin Charley brand and lasting only a few decades until it ceased production around 1992.
-It’s very difficult to track down information about operations at Innswood during these years, but we did learn that in addition to rum, the distillery also made Gordon’s Gin as well.
+However, one source says “NRJ was forced to rationalize its distillation capacity with the closure of Innswood Distillery Limited on the 31st December 1996 due to loss of markets. ” It’s very difficult to track down information about operations at Innswood during these years, but we did learn that in addition to rum, the distillery also made Gordon’s Gin as well.

 Fast forward to 2006.
 A consortium of strange bedfellows come together to form the National Rums of Jamaica (NRJ), the holding company of Innswood, Clarendon, and Long Pond.
 These three unusual partners each hold a one-third stake in the NRJ: